grimm/AAM_price_update/README.md

 # AAM Vendor Price Update
+This script takes a AAM vendor (and other vendors) Excel file and process/converts it to a CSV (pipe seperated) file that can be ingested into the FACS system.
+The initial instructions here are for setting up the Python environment.

 Set the python path so that it can find the import files in local directory...